Critical Reflection and Introspection Through Storytelling

 This experience is an accessible option for students who might not otherwise feel ready to step fully out of their comfort zones by taking on a leadership position or going on a study tour, among other examples.
 Within this game, there are plentiful opportunities for participants – through the added, protective lens of their characters – to build confidence and public speaking skills, as well as to engage across difference and better understand intercultural development.
 As this occurs within the game world, it will also take place within the group of students themselves.
 In this way, the experience will also yield a smaller-scale version of the interdisciplinary teamwork and learning that is present in all honors seminars.
 The ability for CRITS to meet students where they are and explore a goal that they select will make for an impactful, adaptable experience for each new group.

-Kyle Key (he/him)- Assistant Director & Honors Advisor
+Kyle Key (he/him) - Assistant Director & Honors Advisor

 Kyle has been an avid reader and fan of fantasy and science fiction for as long as he can remember.
 Although he had brief forays into Dungeons & Dragons during his childhood, and again in early adulthood, his love for the game did not fully take hold until the pandemic, when he was introduced to Critical Role.
 Shortly thereafter, he began to run games virtually for groups of friends.
-He now has hundreds of hours of experience as a Game Master and knows that he has found a life-long creative outlet within this lovely game.
+He now has hundreds of hours of experience and knows that he has found a life-long creative outlet within this lovely game.

 Kyle believes in the power of storytelling and recognizes how emotional and deeply cathartic it can be.
 He also recognizes that popular fantasy has limited important voices by being historically Euro-centric and male-dominated, and the genre still has a long way to go to include all people in meaningful ways.
-He hopes to be part of that ongoing change, as he highlights diverse voices at the table and firmly reinforces the role of the Game Master: to show that the players are the heroes of the story.
+He hopes to be part of that ongoing change, as he highlights diverse voices at the table and firmly reinforces the role of the Lead Storyteller: to show that the players are the heroes of the story.

 As a player in one of his sessions, you can expect: